Dr Brent O'Carrigan - Programme Lead

 Carley Batley - Administration and Communications Assistant

 Carley is responsible for supporting the day-to-day running of the department.
-She graduated with a BA in History from Leeds Metropolitan University, as well as an MA in Social and Cultural History from the University of Leeds after winning a Beresford Scholarship.
+She holds a first-class BA in History, and an MA in Social and Cultural History from the University of Leeds where she was funded by the Beresford Scholarship.
 She also holds a PGCE qualification in Secondary History from Leeds Trinity University - where she was a departmental award-winner - and has previously worked in Admin and Communications for the Minnesota Nurses Association before coming to Cambridge.
-Outside of work, Carley runs an arts events business and is an avid reader, devouring at least one new book a week for the past six years.
+Outside of work, Carley is an avid reader, devouring at least one new book a week for the past ten years.

 Farhana Easita - Research Assistant